 There are no shape conventions for application icons.
 They can fill the entire icon bounding box or they can be irregular in shape.
 It is recommended that your icon have a three-dimensional style to it.
-The icons shown in Figure are application icons used in the desktop that you can also use as templates when designing your own icons.
+The icons shown in Figure 4-12 on page 52 are application icons used in the desktop that you can also use as templates when designing your own icons.

-Figure 20.
-Examples of application icons used in the desktop
+Figure 4-12 Examples of application icons used in the desktop